Simplifying With the Wardrobe Capsule Concept

 Tired of the excess around you?
 Keep reading…

-In professional organizing we are trained to observe the client and identify the signs of what’s called “decision fatigue” and I found quite interesting to read interviews with president Barack Obama and Facebook’s founder, Mark Zuckerberg, where they state having a limited closet, exactly to avoid having to make one more decision in their already “decision packed” lives.
+In professional organizing we are trained to observe the client and identify the signs of what’s called “decision fatigue” and I found pretty interesting to read interviews with president Barack Obama and Facebook’s founder, Mark Zuckerberg, where they state having a limited closet, exactly to avoid having to make one more decision in their already “decision packed” lives.

 The fleeting pleasure of shopping.